barumau/PanGlobish/eng/G_N.md

 ### Definite articles

-There are two definite articles in Panglobish,
+There are two definite articles in Panglo,
 **da** is used when we refer to _one_ specific thing, and **di** is used when we refer to _many_ things.